jeevan-24052008/weather_report_generator/README.md

 4. A PDF file like Chennai_weather.pdf will be created in the folder.

 ## Acknowledgements
-- OpenWeatherMap API
+- 🌐 OpenWeatherMap API
-- FPDF for Python
+- 📝 FPDF for Python

+## Author
+Jeevan Kumar Ugandhar
+CSE AIML